 Delivering on that promise is something they both cite as a priority, and they walk the talk—Carl even hopped onto live chat to help a customer during our call.

-“Shopify really allows us to have a very professional looking site and link it to other sales channels,” says Carl once he’s handled the live chat.
-“Especially eBay, where we absolutely crushed it right around Thanksgiving up until March.
+“Shopify really allows us to have a very professional looking site,” says Carl once he’s handled the live chat.
+“We absolutely crushed it right around Thanksgiving up until March.
 And then, we went from being an online company out of our house to opening up a store this year, while still trying to travel and maintain the same level of customer service.”

 If you’re wondering how a team of two, who only recently hired Carl’s father as their operations manager and first employee, manages to do all of this and deliver on their customer service goals, you’re not alone.